travis-ci/docs-travis-ci-com/user/languages/php.md

 ```
 {: data-file=".travis.yml"}

-`X.Y` versions are aliases for the most recent `X.Y.Z` release.
-For exact
+`X.Y` versions are aliases for recent `X.Y.Z` releases pre-installed on the build images.
-versions used in your build, consult "Build system information" in the build
+For exact versions used in your build, consult "Build system information" in the build log.
-log.

 These may not be the most recent releases.
 If you need to ensure the use of most recent releases, do provide the third number; e.g.,